Welcome.

 Across the world, people have joined Do Something For Nothing as a way to take action and express their humanity; yoga instructors volunteering in rehabilitation centers, students spending time to have lunch with senior citizens who don’t have a family to visit them, people using art, creativity, sports, education, and practical skills to uplift others who need them in their communities.

 We all need a reminder of our common humanity, and we believe in sharing these moments to inspire others.
 Our collective mental health is intertwined.
-In a busy world, the importance of being present and simply listening to the person in front of us should never be overlooked.
+In a busy world, with many distractions, the importance of being present and showing up for the person in front of us in anything but insignificant.

 my BOOK